open-source-tabletop/openfire/core-rules.md

 ## Action: Attack

 When a unit takes an attack action you begin by declaring which models in your unit will target which enemy units.
-Before rolling any dice for the attack you need to determine which line of sight your model has to it's target, if they are in range, and are a valid target.
-You may change which models are targetting which units while checking this but once you start rolling dice for an attack you may no longer change targets.
+Before rolling any dice for the attack you need to determine which line of sight your model has to its target, if they are in range, and are a valid target.
+You may change which models are targeting which units while checking this but once you start rolling dice for an attack you may no longer change targets.

 ### Line of Sight